 We aim to protect families in these critical and uncertain times.
 We cannot achieve our goals alone.
 Find out how you can help.

-For more information on Community Land Trust as a permanently affordable housing solution go to www.thestorehouseofhope.org
+More information on Community Land Trust as a permanently affordable housing solution coming soon!

 The Storehouse of Hope Community Land Trust (CLT) hosts “get togethers” inviting community members both to learn more about what we do and to share your feedback about our work.